core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdBrandingPoliciesHelpSettings.md

 `func (o *OrganizationsOrganizationIdBrandingPoliciesHelpSettings) HasSmForums() bool`

 HasSmForums returns a boolean if a field has been set.

+### GetHelpWidget

+`func (o *OrganizationsOrganizationIdBrandingPoliciesHelpSettings) GetHelpWidget() string`

+GetHelpWidget returns the HelpWidget field if non-nil, zero value otherwise.

+### GetHelpWidgetOk

+`func (o *OrganizationsOrganizationIdBrandingPoliciesHelpSettings) GetHelpWidgetOk() (*string, bool)`

+GetHelpWidgetOk returns a tuple with the HelpWidget field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHelpWidget

+`func (o *OrganizationsOrganizationIdBrandingPoliciesHelpSettings) SetHelpWidget(v string)`

+SetHelpWidget sets HelpWidget field to given value.

+### HasHelpWidget

+`func (o *OrganizationsOrganizationIdBrandingPoliciesHelpSettings) HasHelpWidget() bool`

+HasHelpWidget returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)